Madadog/three_osc/README.md

     * Originally had no bandlimited wave generation.

 ## TODO
-* Choose oscillator wavetable using delta instead of midi input pitch.
-* Use audio buffering for more optimisations
-* Rescale resonance control max from 10.0 to 1.0?
 * Add vibrato control / LFO
+* Use naive wave generation for modulation (stop ringing artifacts)
 * PWM
 * Stereo
 * Figure out how many controls can fit on the UI before Ardour adds a scroll bar